tabibou/frectures-js/projects/02 xkcd/README.md

 - You can remove the buttons if you want to
 - How does your application behave if the current comic is the very first or last one?

+### Ratings

+- The user can rate the current comic with:
+  - either 👍 and 👎
+  - or with ★★★☆☆
+- The user can clear a rating, in case they change their mind (or clicked by accident)
+- Persist the ratings beyond page reloads with [localStorage](https://www.w3schools.com/jsref/prop_win_localstorage.asp):
+  - `localStorage.setItem("someUniqueKey", someStringValue)`
+  - `someStringValue = localStorage.getItem("someUniqueKey");`
+- Write a second `.html` file that simply displays all well-rated comics
+  - no buttons required
+  - Both `.html` files share the same `localStorage`

 ### Optimization

 - Perform the *initial* 3 requests concurrently